takahirom/arbigent/README.md

   tags       Manage scenario tags
 ```

-#### Configuration with settings.local.yml
+#### Configuration with Settings Files

-Arbigent now supports configuration via a `.arbigent/settings.local.yml` file, which simplifies CLI usage by eliminating the need to specify common parameters repeatedly.
-Create a `.arbigent` directory in your project root and place this file inside.
+Arbigent supports configuration via settings files in the `.arbigent` directory, which simplifies CLI usage by eliminating the need to specify common parameters repeatedly.
+Create a `.arbigent` directory in your project root and place your configuration files inside.

+Arbigent supports multiple configuration files with automatic priority ordering - local configuration files have higher priority than global ones, allowing you to maintain separate settings for different environments while providing appropriate fallbacks.

 **Prioritized Configuration Support:**